 A racket is a strategic or systematized criminal act, usually in which the criminal act is a form of business or a way to earn illegal or extorted money regularly.
 A racket is often a continuous criminal operation.

-It also involves dishonest way of getting money by deceiving or cheating people, selling worthless goods and articles, adulterated commodities, spurious drugs and so forth.
+It also involves a dishonest way of getting money by deceiving or cheating people, selling worthless goods and articles, adulterated commodities, spurious drugs and so forth.

 The racketeers do not take away all the profits but allow the owners of the illegitimate business to continue their operations like prostitution, gambling, liquor trafficking, drug peddling, etc., but give them (racketeers) regular fixed money.
-In fact, money is demanded and paid as consideration for the ‘protection’ given by a criminal group to the operators of illegitimate business.
+In fact, money is demanded and paid as consideration for the ‘protection’ given by a criminal group to the operators of the illegitimate business.

 However, Fitzgerald has stated that sometimes the 'brains' also do the jobs of the 'muscles' to maintain their leadership, enforce their authority, demonstrate proper techniques, to preserve their reputation.
 Such activities can have devastating consequences for both public and private institutions.